elvis-onobo/quotes-api/READme.md

 Kindly note that while you will be able to make successful **signup** and **login** calls, you require **Docker** or more precisely **Redis** in order to be able to make calls to the quotes endpoint.

-Another approach to authentication which is not implemented here due to time constraints I have is to have the login also work with Redis, Especially for speed or response and for 2FA implementation.
+Another approach to authentication which is not implemented here due to time constraints I have is to have the login also work with Redis, Especially for speed of response and for 2FA implementation.
 I may implement it if I find the time before the deadline is reached.

 So, run `docker-compose up -d` to bring up Redis.